RockhettSocks/itemlist/info.md

 every command here, but most commands should generally be self-descriptive or have a description of what they do on the [commands]({{- "/commands" | relative_url -}}) page.

+## What can I do as a viewer?

+You can:
+join the colony as a pawn (!buy pawn or !joinqueue) use coins to buy items for the colony (!buy item 1) use coins to buy items for your pawn (!buy wear item[material,quality] ) use coins to buy events for the colony (good or bad) vote on colony events as they appear (type 1, 2 or 3 into chat)

 {%- if puppeteer -%}
 <br/>